Overview

 Will my participants get throttled if a lot of them search at once?

 app.9pic.ai (Pay As You Go, Pro, Enterprise), search is sized for real event-day demand — large simultaneous traffic from your participants is exactly what the platform is built for.
 On trial.9pic.ai, search is intentionally rate-limited and real participant traffic will be blocked.
-See Trial Guide → What’s Included.Can I share my trial event link with real participants?
+See Trial Guide → What’s Included.What if my event has fewer than 3 photos per participant?

 What if my event has fewer than 3 photos per participant?